F20 Vaillant Fault Code Meaning, Causes & How To Fix It

 Vaillant F20 Fault code meaning, causes & how to fix it

-Vaillant states that the F20 fault code is displayed if a boiler heats too much.
+The Vaillant F20 fault code is displayed if a boiler heats too much.
 When a Vaillant boiler overheats luckily they include a safety feature called a lockout.
 This is a failsafe that kicks in when the boiler stops working within its operating range.
 This protects you and your boiler from in a worst-case scenario, overheating.

 Low pressure, high pressure, and system blockages can all cause overheating which can then lead to boiler lockouts.